pspandana/resonance/README.md

 - **Personal Use**: Feel free to use this for personal, educational, or non-commercial purposes
 - **Attribution**: If you build something based on this work, I'd appreciate attribution

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Copyright (c) 2025 Spandana